TokamakUI/Tokamak/README.md

 ```

 Note that `set` functions are not `mutating`, they never update the component's
-state in-place synchronously, but only schedule an update with Gluon at a later
+state in-place synchronously, but only schedule an update with Tokamak at a later
 time.
 A call to `render` is only scheduled on the component that obtained this
 state with `hooks.state`.